About Me

 In 2019 I earned my Bachelors’s degree in astronomy from Columbia University in New York City.
 At Columbia, my primary research was conducted in the field of Galactic Archeology, mapping the shape of the Milky Way’s disk using data from all-sky astronomical surveys under Professor Kathryn Johnston and Professor Allyson Sheffield.
 I also had the amazing opportunity to intern at NASA Ames Research Center with the Kepler Guest Observer Office where I fell in love with the application of open-source software development in science.
 At NASA I was a contributor to the open-source python package lightkurve where I wrote python tools for processing astrophysical time-series data from the Kepler space telescope.

 Outside of academia, I enjoy photography (you can see some of my work here), surfing, cooking, and science communication.
-Currently I am the director for the UW Planetarium.
+I was the the former director for the UW Planetarium.

-For more information please see my CV here for my CV.
+For more information please see my CV here.